PommesPeter/EmployeeMS/README.md

 # EmployeeMS
 The FxxKing experinment3....
 I don't how to say it.
-I just know i have took 3 days to finish this junk
+I just know i have taken 3 days to finish this junk

 ## Attention
 ```